 Training for normal flying costs 800 gold and a mount for it will cost another 100 gold.

 Epic flying is where things get serious with an air speed of 280 percent above unmounted running speed.
-Epic flying mounts will still only give you +100 percent speed when they’re grounded, though.
+Epic flying mounts will still only give you plus 100 percent speed when they’re grounded, though.

-If you’re looking to take to the sky and be as fast as possible, training will cost 5,000 gold, and the mount will cost you another 1,000 gold.
+If you’re looking to take to the sky and be as fast as possible, epic training will cost 5,000 gold and the mount will cost you another 1,000 gold.

-Since this effort is so gold intensive, many players have already started saving gold in preparation for the release of TBC Classic on June 1.
+Since this effort is so gold intensive, many players started saving gold early in preparation for the release of TBC Classic on June 1.

 Players will be able to train flying and purchase mounts in Shadowmoon Valley.
 This is a change from when TBC was originally released.
 On launch in 2007, flying was learned in Hellfire Penninsula at Thrallmar and Honor Hold for the Horde and Alliance, respectively.